Carole King to be honored for music career, charitable works

-NEW YORK Singer-songwriter Carole King will be honored as the 2014 MusiCares Person of the Year for a career spanning nearly six decades and her charitable and philanthropic work at a tribute early next year, The Recording Academy, which hands out the Grammy Awards, said on Thursday.
+NEW YORK, Sept 19 Singer-songwriter Carole King will be honored as the 2014 MusiCares Person of the Year for a career spanning nearly six decades and her charitable and philanthropic work at a tribute early next year, The Recording Academy, which hands out the Grammy Awards, said on Thursday.

 King, 71, wrote a string of hits such as "Will You Love Me Tomorrow," which she penned with her first husband and collaborator Gerry Goffin, and went on to make solo albums including 1971's multiple Grammy award winning "Tapestry."